Why You Should Use Agile Methodology in Your Business Intelligence Project

 Also, many of the stakeholders who have no involvement early on in the project and when they start using the system, they find out that some of the critical parameters are missing, some piece of data would be excellent to have, some requirements are lost altogether, leading to scope creeps and delay.

-The Business Intelligence project team needs to deliver the project fast.
+The data analytics project team needs to deliver the project fast.
 At the same time, the solution must remain flexible to accommodate changing requirements during the project.
 They must make sure that the solution developed can be adapted easily.
 The worst nightmare for the project manager will be when the developed solution is not aligned with the user requirements.
 Otherwise, the user will not use the solution and the investment in BI solution goes down the drain.

 Extensive user involvement and iterative & incremental delivery to arrive at relevant business requirements are two main imperatives of any BI solution.
 And agile methodology ensures just that.